About The Species

 Existing Protections and Conservation Actions

 Existing protections include a system of California Marine Protected Areas, commercial and recreational fishery closures, and an Abalone Recovery and Management Plan that was adopted in 2005.

-In September 2009, NOAA Fisheries held a joint Species of Concern workshop for abalone on the U.S. West Coast.
-The workshop focused on the three abalone species of concern: green abalone, pink abalone, and pinto abalone.
+In September 2009, NOAA Fisheries held a joint workshop for abalone on the U.S. West Coast.
+The workshop focused on the three abalone species: green abalone, pink abalone, and pinto abalone.
 The purposes of this workshop were to bring together current and potential partners to: